 Now that you know how to establish your online business profile...how do you go about building your online reputation?

-This process can sometimes feel like walking on needles, but it will all be worth it.
-Here’s a strategy we’ve come up with to help you increase the quantity and quality of your online reviews.
+This process can sometimes seem overwhelming and complicated, but it will all be worth it.
+And with Digital Shift, you'll have all the support you need (we can even do all the hard parts for you).
+Here's a strategy we've come up with to help you increase the quantity and quality of your online reviews.

 In all honesty, you can gain reviews just by asking for them!
 It doesn't hurt to reach out to your customers and ask them to write an honest comment.
 But if you want a step-by-step process on gaining the best and most frequent customer reviews, follow this simple guide here: